elliemci/building-LLM/README.md

 4. LLM top-down architecture code in gpt_implementation.ipynb

-5. Pretraining on Unlabeled data - using a small raw text to predict the next word in a sentence with a self-supervised learning, where    the model generates its own labels from the input data
+5. Pretraining on Unlabeled data - using a small raw text to predict the next word in a sentence with a self-supervised learning, where    the model generates its own labels from the input data <br>
-&nbsp; 5.1 Training and Validation - training.ipynb
+&nbsp; 5.1 Training and Validation - training.ipynb <br>
-&nbsp; 5.2 Decoding randomness control - randomness_control.ipynb
+&nbsp; 5.2 Decoding randomness control - randomness_control.ipynb <br>
-&nbsp; 5.3 Using OpenAI pretrained weights - openAIpretrained.ipynb
+&nbsp; 5.3 Using OpenAI pretrained weights - openAIpretrained.ipynb <br>